Toporikova-Lab/Spider-Circadian-Activity/Spider Activity Distribution/README.md

 ## Getting Started <a name="Getting_Started"></a>
 ##### Necessary Files
-  1. A file containing activity data in light/dark conditions over multiple days
+  1. A file containing activity data in 12:12 light/dark conditions over multiple days
   2. File specifications:
   *    Must be in .csv format
   *    Must contain a light column in binary (Ex: 1 = Lights on, 0 = Lights off)
   *    Must contain a column with DateTime-like values for each datapoint in the style YYYY-MM-DD hh:mm:ss OR DateTime values of type pandas._libs.tslibs.timestamps.Timestamp
+  *    Must contain multiple columns of activity data, with each column representing a single spider.
   *    Must contain only datetime, light, and activity columns.
 Any other columns will cause problems with the code.

   3. This file must be placed in the same folder/subfolder as the Jupyter Notebook document